BigLittle/nvim-p4/README.md

    | Esc / q | Close window  |
    | j / k   | Navigation    |

-`:P4Diff` to compare current buffer file to the depot content.
+`:P4Diff` to compare current buffer file to the depot content (the latest revision).

 `:P4Edit` to make current buffer file opened for edit in current active client.